I have always found LG monitors to be highly reliable. That being said, an issue I have encountered a few times now is the audio not working properly.

 If all else fails, it is possible that your audio has been accidently disabled in the BIOS.

-While uncommon, users who have purchased a used PC have sometimes reported their onboard audio settings being tampered with.
+While uncommon, users who have recently purchased a used PC have sometimes reported their onboard audio settings being tampered with.

 Most often the BIOS redirect key will be displayed on screen.
 However, if you are unsure, search for your PC name and model number and look it up in the corresponding user manual.